ChristianSpence/Covid-Mobility/README.md

 The chart R files will look for objects in your environment with specific names: if it can't find them it will run the second function (`process_*`) and create it for you.

 Feel free to drop problems or requests into the issues tab.

+[Shiny app to explore the data](https://christianspence.shinyapps.io/Google_Mobility/).
+Its code is in Google_Mobility/app.R.